-Place the child on their tummy.
-You may want to use a small rolled up towel under their chest.
-Place toys so the child has to turn their face to the RIGHT.
-Build up the time they spend on their tummy gradually.
+Place the child on their tummy with a small rolled up towel under their chest.
+Place toys so the child has to turn their face to the LEFT.
+For a further stretch in this position, gently lift the child's legs and hips off the floor.
+Build up the time he spends on his tummy gradually.

-Do NOT put your child on their tummy to sleep
+Do NOT put your child on their tummy to sleep.

-The position shown above is good for encouraging midline positioning of the head as well as interacting with your child.
+The position shown here is good for encouraging midline positioning of the head as well as interacting with your child.